Albion Rovers (5th tier)

 Away fans are housed in part of the Main Stand at one side of the pitch.
 Stefan a visiting fan from Germany adds; ‘When I was there, they played East Stirlingshire.
 There was no trouble at all with visiting fans and the fans of both clubs were mixed in the together in the Main Stand.
 The stand itself had a nice small bar at the back of it, which I enjoyed before the game.
 On the whole there was a very welcoming atmosphere at Cliftonhill’.
 However, fans are now normally segregated in the Main Stand.

-Michael Cooper informs me; "There is a bar at the stadium itself which is aptly named 'The Rovers Return', otherwise the nearest pub to the stadium is called 'Owens Bar'.
-Away fans are welcome in both of these".
+Michael Cooper informs me; “There is a bar at the stadium itself which is aptly named ‘The Rovers Return’.
+However, this bar doesn’t open for every match, only the more high profile ones when a larger attendance is expected.
+The nearest pub to the stadium is called ‘Owens Bar’, where away fans are welcome.
 Owens Bar can be found a five minute further down the A89 towards Airdrie, by the fire station.

 Leave the M74 at Junction 5 at take the A725 towards Coatbridge.
 Continue on the A725 into the centre of Coatbridge and on reaching a large traffic island (where you can see the floodlights of the ground up on the right), turn right onto the A89 towards Airdrie.
 The ground is a short distance down this road on the left.
 Street Parking.